Line-fr/Kate/README.md

 to compile for CPU Only: g++ -O3 main.cpp (or clang++ -O3 main.cpp)

+to use MPI Kate : mpicxx -O3 main.cpp (beware to include KateMPI.hpp instead of Kate.hpp) Kate MPI only uses CPU

 If Kate can't use the GPU, it automatically fallback to the CPU